The 3-Sentence Email Guaranteed to Get a Response

 - Start the conversation on the right foot.

 I recommend subject lines that are tailor-made for the recipient.
-“Quick question about your article on leadership” or “Recommendation from our mutual friend, Landy.”
+For example, “Quick question about your article on leadership” or “Recommendation from our mutual friend, Landy.”

 Cryptic subject lines like “Question” or “Connecting” will likely be ignored.